Teen car wash workers in Parker find World War II dog tag in a vacuum canister

-He lived in Bellville, Illinois.
+He lived in Belleville, Illinois.
 His wife's name was Elizabeth.
 He was Catholic.

 That's all Matthew Hill and Collin Baker, both 16, know about him.
-They want to know more.
+But they want to know more.

 "Once in awhile we come across some pretty cool things," Matthew said.
 "Mostly just loose change and dirt and a lot of hair ties."